autolab-project/autolab/docs/low_level/open_and_use_preconf.rst

 Open and use a pre-configured Driver
 ----------------------------------

-To see the list of the available driver configurations, call the function ``list_driver_configs``.
+To see the list of the available driver configurations stored in the Autolab configuration file, call the function ``list_driver_configs``.
 It will returns the list of the blocks names (nicknames) in the configuration file.

 .. code-block:: python

 	>>> autolab.list_driver_configs()
 	['my_tunics']

-To communicate with an instrument whose the configuration has been stored in the Autolab configuration file, simply call the function ``get_driver_by_config`` with the nickname of your instrument.
+To instantiate a *Driver* using one of the available configurations, simply call the function ``get_driver_by_config`` with the nickname of your instrument.

 .. code-block:: python